Arkopravo Patra

 The Polyustrovo Hotel sits on historically charged ground in the Kalininsky District of Saint Petersburg.
 In the 19th century, this area was a fashionable resort village where the cultural elite gathered to take the healing mineral waters discovered here in the early 1800s.
 The Polyustrovo springs became famous throughout Russia, attracting visitors including I.E. Repin, B.M.
 Kustodiev, P.I.
 Tchaikovsky, M.A.
 Mussorgsky, and even Alexandre Dumas père, who visited during his Russian travels.

 Today, the hotel functions as an unconventional exhibition space—carrying the ghost of Petersburg's artistic golden age into the present.
-Its transformation from a imperial-era resort to a Soviet-era hotel (built 1976-1979) and now a contemporary venue mirrors Saint Petersburg's own layered history.
+Its transformation from an imperial-era resort to a Soviet-era hotel (built 1976–1979) and now a contemporary venue mirrors Saint Petersburg's own layered history.
 Exhibiting here places work in dialogue with both the city's aristocratic past and its present as Russia's most European cultural capital.

 June 2022

-Second International ARTIST'S BOOK TRIENNALE: "In Search of the Meaning of Life"
+Second International Artist's Book Triennale: "In Search of the Meaning of Life"

 Venue: Ildar Khanov's Temple of All Religions (Вселенский Храм), Kazan